GENERALBYTESCOM/batm_public/README.md

 * **Implement support for different terrorist watch lists** - for more information, see the <a href="https://github.com/GENERALBYTESCOM/batm_public/blob/master/server_extensions_api/src/main/java/com/generalbytes/batm/server/extensions/watchlist/IWatchList.java">IWatchList</a> interface.
 * **Implement support for a different AML provider** - for more information, see the <a href="https://github.com/GENERALBYTESCOM/batm_public/blob/master/server_extensions_api/src/main/java/com/generalbytes/batm/server/extensions/aml/IAMLProvider.java">IAMLProvider</a> interface.
 * **Perform actions whenever a transaction on CAS is created or updated** - This is useful; for example, in those locales where you may need to notify the tax office about the transaction in realtime and print a unique tax office onetime id on the ticket printed by the BATM.
 For more information, see the <a href="https://github.com/GENERALBYTESCOM/batm_public/blob/master/server_extensions_api/src/main/java/com/generalbytes/batm/server/extensions/ITransactionListener.java">ITransactionListener</a> interface.
-* **Implement a paper wallet generator for your crypto currency XYZ** - Do you want your BATM to be able print a paper wallet or write the transaction's private key on an NFC card?
+* **Implement a paper wallet generator for your cryptocurrency XYZ** - Do you want your BATM to be able to print a paper wallet or write the transaction's private key on an NFC card?
 You will need to implement this interface.
 For more information, see the <a href="https://github.com/GENERALBYTESCOM/batm_public/blob/master/server_extensions_api/src/main/java/com/generalbytes/batm/server/extensions/IPaperWalletGenerator.java">IPaperWalletGenerator</a> interface.
 * **Implement a fiat-to-fiat currency exchange rate provider** - Do you want CAS to use the fiat currency exchange rates provided by your local bank (or exchange) instead of the international market?
 For more information, see the <a href="https://github.com/GENERALBYTESCOM/batm_public/blob/master/server_extensions_api/src/main/java/com/generalbytes/batm/server/extensions/IFiatExchangeRateProvider.java">IFiatExchangeRateProvider</a> interface.
 * **Send emails or SMSes from extension** - To notify your customer via SMS or email with custom messages, call the methods exposed by the <a href="https://github.com/GENERALBYTESCOM/batm_public/blob/master/server_extensions_api/src/main/java/com/generalbytes/batm/server/extensions/IExtensionContext.java">IExtensionContext</a> interface.
 * **<a href="https://github.com/GENERALBYTESCOM/batm_public/blob/master/server_extensions_api/src/main/java/com/generalbytes/batm/server/extensions/IExtensionContext.java">ExtensionContext</a>** is your main entrypoint for interacting with CAS.